WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==
+= 2.1.3 =
+* Feature - Added one setting on general settings to ignore SSL certificate.

 = 2.1.2 =
 * Feature - Added functionality to create course on WordPress if created on Moodle.
 * Feature - Repurchase option for the suspended course on single course page.